5 Things You Need To Know Before Opening Bell

-Here are the five things you need to be aware of this morning:
+Here are the five things you should be aware of this morning:

-- The legitimacy of the United States rebound is in question due to Philadelphia Fed data which points to half the country still being in recession.
+- Euro zone unemployment rose to 10% in February, its worst in 11 years.
+The broader European economic area notched a 9.6% unemployment rate, with Germany being an outlier.

-- PIMCO’s managing director Bill Gross has done an about face on the UK, saying that the country now looks ready to exit its debt crisis successfully.
-The pound is up in overnight trading.
+- President Obama plans to announce an end to some parts of the moratorium on offshore drilling today, opening up many drilling opportunities to oil companies.
+Oil priced above $83 yesterday.

 Business Insider Emails & Alerts